 - Considerable knowledge of the regulations, policies, by-laws and objectives related to the work.

 - Considerable experience in budget management, contract management, project management and construction management.

-- Considerable experience coordinating inspections, developing and maintaining inspection records, and collecting asset inventory data.
+- Considerable experience coordinating inspections, developing and maintaining inspection records, and collecting asset condition and inventory data.